tracom1/tracom1.github.io/_posts/blog/2017-12-22-Another-Blockchain-Post.md

 This technology can be used for many things beyond currency, and there are many companies looking at how they can leverage this de-centralized data.
 In fact, <a href="https://blockgeeks.com">blockgeeks.com</a> has a long list of what blockchain can be used for in the world, and how it will <a href="https://www.youtube.com/watch?v=RplnSVTzvnU">transform the economy</a>.
 (Here's a hint, it's basically everything in the world).

 So that's it from me, Tracy Blockchain Cryptocurrency.
+Tune in next week, when I attempt to change my name to reflect my inner tech spirit.

 <font color="cyan"><u>Resources</u></font>
 [^1]: <a href="https://www.investopedia.com/terms/b/blockchain.asp"> Investopedia: Blockchain</a>